Shivter14/Shivtanium/README.md

 * To *re-bind* a key to a different character, find the character, and replace it with a different one.
 * To *bind a key by its keycode*, change the character at the position based on the keycode (Example: Keycode of `F1` is 112; go to the 112th place)

-## How can I write `.sst` applications for Shivtanium?
+## How can I write `.sst` applications for the Shivtanium interpreter?
-Applications are written in the Shivtanium Subsystem which is interpreted.

 This language has a `command<tab>parameters` syntax.
 Parameters aren't enclosed with quotes, instead, they are separated by `<tab>`

 Code examples: